buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 - If gang don't meet the bind-condition, we will give the pod a "Wait" Status with a timeout duration, and the bind goroutine will keep waiting until the wait is timeout or passed.
-Then we will run the `ActiveGang` method, it can put all the pods belongs to the gang which in `schedulableQueue` or `backoffQueue` back to `activeQueue`, so that the pod of gang can be continuously scheduled as much as possible.
+Then we will run the `ActiveGang` method, it can put all the pods belong to the gang which in `schedulableQueue` or `backoffQueue` back to `activeQueue`, so that the pod of gang can be continuously scheduled as much as possible.

 - If gang meet the bind-condition, we will give every waiting pod a "Success" status, which will let the bind goroutine of